1882 Project Foundation

 “China was an ally for us.
 So, it’s not very cool to say that the guys that you’re fighting with are actually not suitable to become Americans,” Gong says.
 “But there was never any apology, never a statement of regret.
 Plus, after the Exclusion Law was rescinded, [the government] still kept immigration restrictions on people by nationality.
 For Chinese, that meant that the number of legal immigrants that you could bring in the United States each year was 105.”

-That the government had failed more than a century later to issue any apology for the law was a glaring and insulting omission for Gong and for fellow members of the Chinese American community.
+That the government had failed more than a century later to issue any apology for the law was a glaring and insulting omission for Gong other Chinese Americans.
 In 2009, Gong and others formed the 1882 Project, whose goal was to secure congressional resolutions that recognized the harm caused by the law, condemned it, and furthermore reaffirmed the US commitment to upholding civil rights for all its inhabitants.

 “Who has a right to become an American?
 We say the answer is not race-based, but there are times when that is what is done,” Gong says, referencing not just the Chinese Exclusion Act but other discriminatory and harmful government policies, such as the Japanese Internment Bill and the Indian Removal Act, not to mention any number of other policies that have marginalized and infringed upon the civil rights of Black and Hispanic Americans.